benhoyt/benhoyt.github.com/writings/2020-08-12-sourcegraph.md

 href="https://docs.sourcegraph.com/user/code_intelligence/lsif">more
 precise code intelligence</a> (which uses language-specific parse trees rather than search heuristics) using Microsoft's <a href="https://microsoft.github.io/language-server-protocol/specifications/lsif/0.5.0/specification/">Language Server Index
-Format</a> (LSIF), a JSON-based file format that is used to store pre-computed data for language tooling.
+Format</a> (LSIF), a JSON-based file format that is used to store  data extracted by indexers for language tooling.
 Sourcegraph has written or maintains LSIF indexers for <a href="https://lsif.dev/#implementations-server">several languages</a>, including <a href="https://github.com/sourcegraph/lsif-go">Go</a>, <a